apquinit/docker-adonisjs/.github/README.md

 docker run --name adonisjs -v /path/to/app:/var/www apquinit/adonisjs:1.0.0
 ```

-The working directory can be changed by passing the `-w` flag, please make sure to update the mounted volume to preserve data.
+The working directory can be changed by passing the `-w` flag, make sure to update the mounted volume to preserve data.

 ```bash
 docker run --name adonisjs -w /usr/app -v /path/to/app:/usr/app apquinit/adonisjs:1.0.0